samirthanedar/Recommending-Local-Politicians/README.md

 ## Introduction

 I've always been someone who follows politics at a presidential level but not a local level.
 I vote in general elections but am less likely to vote in midterm elections or primaries.
-However, local politicians are more likely to have an effect on your day-to-day life than the President.
+However, local politicians are arguably more impactful on your day-to-day life than the President.
 President Barack Obama said it best in [his recent Medium post](https://medium.com/@BarackObama/how-to-make-this-moment-the-turning-point-for-real-change-9fa209806067) discussing the George Floyd killing.

 > ...the elected officials who matter most in reforming police departments and the criminal justice system work at the state and local levels

-However, voter turnout for these elections are extremely low and the winner is usually decided by just a few thousand votes.
+However, he goes on to mention that voter turnout for these elections are extremely low and the winner is usually decided by just a few thousand votes.
 Thus, in order to help myself better understand which local politicians I agree with, I decided to build this recommendation engine.
 You try it out here: https://politician-recommender.herokuapp.com/.
 Please note each recommendation may take 15-20 seconds to load.

 ## Objective